-The most prominent symptom of major depression is a severe and persistent low mood, profound sadness, or a sense of despair.
-The mood change can sometimes appear as irritability.
-Or the person suffering major depression may not be able to take pleasure in activities that usually are enjoyable.
+In major depression, the most prominent symptom is a severe and persistent low mood, profound sadness, or a sense of despair.
+The mood can sometimes appear as irritability.
+Or the person suffering major depression may not be able to enjoy activities that are usually enjoyable.

 Major depression is more than just a passing blue mood, a "bad day" or temporary sadness.
-The mood changes that occur in major depression are defined as lasting at least two weeks but usually they go on much longer — months or even years.
+The symptoms of major depression are defined as lasting at least two weeks but usually they go on much longer — months or even years.

 Many people with depression also have anxiety.
 They may worry more than average about their physical health.
 They may have excessive conflict in their relationships and may function poorly at work.
 Sexual functioning may be a problem.
 People with depression are at more risk for abusing alcohol or other substances.

 Depression probably involves changes in the areas of the brain that control mood.
 Nerve cells may be functioning poorly in certain regions of the brain.
 Communication between nerve cells or nerve circuits can make it harder for a person to regulate mood.
 Hormone changes may also negatively affect mood.
 An individual's life experience affects these biological processes.
 And genetic makeup influences how vulnerable a person is to getting this illness.

 An episode of depression can be triggered by a stressful life event.
 But in many cases, depression does not appear to be related to a specific event.